Balladyna (drama): Plot

 Balladyna opens with a young prince Kirkor consulting with a Hermit on whom to marry.
 The Hermit reveals that he was formerly King Popiel III, who was deposed by his brother who also murdered his three children.
 However, when exiled he was able to bring the true ancient crown of Poland with him.
 Kirkor swears to raise an army and restore the throne to him.
 The Hermit considers women untrustworthy and advises Kirkor to find a plain cottage and to marry a poor girl as he will be happier that way.

 Balladyna and Alina are sisters who live with their mother in a poor hut in the middle of a forest.
-Goplana – the nymph queen of Gopło Lake - is in love with Balladyna's beloved, Grabiec, and because of her jealousy she intervenes in peoples' lives and changes their destiny.
+Goplana – the nymph queen of the Lake Gopło - is in love with Balladyna's beloved, Grabiec, and because of her jealousy she intervenes in peoples' lives and changes their destiny.
 The sisters’ hut is visited by the rich Kirkor, who was led there by Skierka, Goplana's servant.
 Goplana wanted Kirkor to fall in love with Balladyna so that Grabiec could be hers alone, but Skierka made a mistake and Kirkor fell in love with both sisters.
 He also believes that this proves the Hermit's advice was good to marry a poor girl.

 The sisters compete to marry Kirkor by collecting raspberries.
 When Balladyna finds out that Alina is winning, she kills her with a knife.
 The only witness is Grabiec, whom Goplana turns into a weeping willow to prevent him from telling anyone about the murder.
 After returning home, Balladyna claims that her sister ran away with a lover.
 The only things reminding Balladyna of the crime she committed are a bloody stain on her forehead that cannot be removed, pangs of remorse and terrible nightmares.
 The body of the dead girl is found by Filon, who falls in love with her.

 Soon after the marriage, Kirkor leaves for the battle of Gniezno and wedding guests come to the castle.
 Balladyna is so ashamed of her mother that she orders the servants to lock her in a tower.
 During Kirkor's absence, Balladyna and Kirkor's knight, Fon Kostryn, fall in love.
 Balladyna decides to visit the Hermit hoping that he will remove the bloody stain.
 The perceptive Hermit soon discovers Balladyna's deeds and sends her away.
 With the Hermit distracted by this, Goplana's servants find and steal his crown.
 Kostryn, to prove his loyalty to Balladyna, aids her in killing a messenger sent by Kirkor with presents for his wife.